Generic Name: Doxorubicin hydrochloride

 Doxorubicin cellular membrane binding may affect a variety of cellular functions.
 Enzymatic electron reduction of Doxorubicin by a variety of oxidases, reductases and dehydrogenases generates highly reactive species including the hydroxyl free radical OH•.
 Free radical formation has been implicated in Doxorubicin cardiotoxicity by means of Cu (II) and Fe (III) reduction at the cellular level.

-Animal studies have shown activity in a spectrum of experimental tumors, immunosuppression, carcinogenic properties in rodents, and induction of a variety of toxic effects, including delayed and progressive cardiac toxicity, myelosuppression in all species, and atrophy to testes in rats and dogs.
+Animal studies have shown activity in a spectrum of experimental tumors, immunosuppression, carcinogenic properties in rodents, induction of a variety of toxic effects, including delayed and progressive cardiac toxicity, myelosuppression in all species and atrophy to testes in rats and dogs.

 Pharmacokinetic studies, determined in patients with various types of tumors undergoing either single or multi-agent therapy have shown that Doxorubicin follows a multiphasic disposition after intravenous injection.
 In four patients, Doxorubicin has demonstrated dose-independent pharmacokinetics in the dose range of 30 to 70 mg/m2.

 Distribution.
 The initial distribution half-life of approximately 5 minutes suggests rapid tissue uptake of Doxorubicin, while its slow elimination from tissues is reflected by a terminal half-life of 20 to 48 hours.
 Steady-state distribution volume ranges from 809 to 1214 L/m2 and is indicative of extensive drug uptake into tissues.
 Binding of Doxorubicin and its major metabolite, Doxorubicinol, to plasma proteins is about 74 to 76% and is independent of plasma concentration of Doxorubicin up to 1.1 mcg/mL.